domagojk/serverless-console/README.md

 - Times are shown relative to current timestamp (like "2 minutes ago")
 - Logs can be grouped per request
 - Log stream can be searched
-- Can be used for custom log groups (doesn't have to be for AWS Lambda)

 ## Log Search (Cloudwatch Insights)